 While the thesis need not be a mini-dissertation, it should be integrative and innovative in nature.
-It is integrative, as it serves as an opportunity to synthesize knowledge from various content and methodological approaches one has learned in the program.
+It is integrative, as it serves as an opportunity to synthesize knowledge from various content and methodological approaches ypu have learned in the program.
 It is innovative, in that it addresses a specific issue or idea and draws on multiple perspectives and disciplines.
 The thesis project should demonstrate the central learning outcomes of the M.L.S. program; interdisciplinary, critical thinking, focused and coherent demonstration, and clear and compelling communication.

 The length of the thesis project should be approximately 30-50 pages of written text, not including the appendices, works cited or tables.
 The number of sources used is determined as appropriate by the thesis director.
 Any acceptable style can be used as appropriate to the thesis subject.
 An abstract will be required, but should not be more than 150 words and is a brief descriptive summary of the thesis.
 It should state the problem being investigated, the method of investigation, the results obtained and the conclusion reached.

-The student should review the thesis procedures, sample title page and library requirements located below:
+You should review the thesis procedures, sample title page and library requirements located below: